MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 The shared schema data model has these characteristics:

 -  A database can be shared by more than one tenant.
-Information about the tenants and their companies is stored in shared tables in the database.
-This introduces a fundamental change to the concept of the tenant and tenant database, particularly in a multitenant deployment.
-The tenant database is a container for tenants, where each tenant is a unit of data in the tenant database (see figure 2).
+Information about the tenants and their companies is stored in shared tables in the database (see figure 2).

+    This is a fundamental change to the concept of the tenant and tenant database, particularly in a multitenant deployment.
+The tenant database is a container for one or more tenants, where each tenant is a unit of data in the tenant database (see figure 2).
+You can have multiple tenant databases on which you can mount tenants, delete tenants, move tenants to another tenant database, and more.
 -  In the database, companies share tables for storing business data.
 There is one set of business entity data tables for all companies and tenants in the database (see figure 3).

  ![Shared schema tenant data](media/SharedSchemaTenantTables.png "Shared schema tenant data")